KevinRejevich/Latin102/translation3.md

 D. Translation
    >The stall dung of King Augeas in one day cleaned, the greater part with the helper Jupiter; The entire dung washes away by the river having been let in.
    He prompted the alive bull to Mycenae from the Island Crete with which Pasiphae had sexual intercourse with.
-He killed King Diomedes of Thrace and the four horses of him with the servant Abderum which were feeding upon human flesh; moreover the names of the horses were Podargus, Lampon, Xanthus, and Dinus.
+He killed King Diomedes of Thrace and the four horses of him with the slave Abderum who used to feed upon human flesh; moreover the names of the horses were Podargus, Lampon, Xanthus, and Dinus.